 Once inside we found ourselves a spot and ordered up a tasting flight, starting with a few whites and ending with the reds.
 I purchased a two bottles, The Druid’s Fluid Red and the 2008 Cabernet Sauvignon Reserve.
-If you would like to visit Troon Vineyard they are located at 1475 Kubli Road Grants Pass Oregon.
-They are open daily 11am – 5pm and Memorial Day – Labor Day 11am – 6pm.

 Our next stop was a smaller vineyard, Longsword.
 We pulled in and were greeted by sheep grazing and chickens in between the rows of vines.
 Once in the tasting room we were given some wines to taste, however none of the wines were produced at this vineyard.
 It was strange as I had never encountered that before.
 Or at least I was never aware of it, but it did not stop me from enjoying the wine.
 I purchased a few bottles of the Tempranillo from Slage Creek Vineyard, which waved out tasting fees.

 As we were leaving the tasting room we had noticed the sheep had moved from the vineyard to right in front of the tasting room.
 The tasting room host stepped outside with us and when asked what breed they were he told us that they were commonly referred to as “babydolls”.
 They were quite friendly and I loved their fluffy faces.
-We were surprised Boomer (who was in the car watching intently) did not putting on a show for everyone as he usually barks and squeals with excitement anytime he sees a new animal.
+We were surprised Boomer (who was in the car watching intently) did not put on a show for everyone as he usually barks and squeals with excitement anytime he sees a new animal.
 He behaved and I luckily did not have to make excuses for his behavior!

 It was later in the day and most of the tasting rooms had closed down for the night so we proceeded on our way.
 We made a quick stop in Jacksonville Oregon, a historic town filled with brick buildings from the 1800’s.
 From the names of the local watering holes it also looked to be a former boom town.
 We walked around the main street passing by several boutique shops, wine tasting rooms and restaurants.
 Although time did not permit us, it looked like an enjoyable town to wonder around in that was filled with history.